Recreation Services Management: Career Paths with Many Possibilities

 - Entertainment complexes

-Professional organizations such as the NRPA and the PA Recreation and Park Society (PRPS) offer information on career opportunities.
+Professional organizations such as the National Recreation and Park Association (NRPA) and the PA Recreation and Park Society (PRPS) offer information on career opportunities.

 More specific information on the career option of commercial recreation is available from the Resort and Commercial Recreation Association (RCRA).